Guide to Certified Authorization Professional

 Understanding the CAP certification

-The CAP certification is based on the Risk Management Framework (RMF) of the United States Federal Government.
+The certified authorization professional certification is based on the Risk Management Framework (RMF) of the United States Federal Government.
 This framework provides a structured process for managing risks associated with the use of information systems.
-The CAP certification validates an individual's ability to apply this framework in a real-world setting.
+The CAP certification validates an individual’s ability to apply this framework in a real-world setting.

 Obtaining the CAP certification requires passing a comprehensive exam that covers seven domains of the RMF.
 These domains include risk management, categorization of information systems, selection of security controls, security control implementation, security control assessment, information system authorization, and continuous monitoring.